 The Writers’ Institute offers you direct access to accomplished literary agents who are looking for both fiction and non-fiction related materials.
-You have the opportunity to pitch your ideas to these established agents via 8 minute pitch sessions.
-See tips and instructions below.
+You have the opportunity to pitch your ideas to these established agents via 8-minute pitch sessions.
+Sign up for your agent pitches when you register.

 Spend an hour with an agent discussing various topics in the publishing industry.
-These 1 hour casual sessions with each of the agents and with our two editors combined are $10 and space is limited.
+These 1 hour casual sessions with each of the agents are $15 and space is limited.
 Sign up when you register.

 We are offering continuous opportunities for you to practice your pitch through Practice Pitch Sessions.
-At past Writers’ Institutes these have been very popular and they are very affordable sessions ($10, you sign up when you register-no limit to the amount of times you can sign up) will allow for 15 minutes of one-on-one meeting time with our industry experts Jeff Kurz, Sue Roupp, Mare Swallow, and Kristin Oakley.
+At past Writers’ Institutes these have been very popular and they are very affordable sessions ($10, you sign up when you register-no limit to the amount of times you can sign up) will allow for 15 minutes of one-on-one meeting time with our industry experts Jeff Kurz, Kristin Oakley and Peggy Williams.
 Deliver your pitch, receive feedback, continue to perfect your pitch and then see your agent and provide a stellar pitch.
 No need to be nervous (or at least these pitch sessions will help put you at ease just a bit).
 To participate in a personal practice pitch session, see the registration form.

-As a thank you for being a part of this year’s Writers’ Institute, we will send you How to Avoid Writing a Mediocre Text/How Do I Establish My Own Brand? prepared by conference director Laurie Scheer.
-This document addresses ways to improve your material and outlines your path to establishing your writing brand.
+As a thank you for being a part of this year’s Writers’ Institute, we will send you How to Get the Most Out of YOUR Writers’ Conference prepared by conference director Laurie Scheer.
+This document addresses ways to prepare for your optimal Writers’ Institute experience.

 For fiction writers: Please have a completed novel manuscript.
 Please do not pitch “ideas only.”

-• For novelists and nonfiction book/proposal writers, please know your word count and page count.
+For novelists and nonfiction book/proposal writers, please know your word count and page count.
 They might ask for either or both.
-Good luck!

 Agents are professionals.
 They are powerful individuals who can make and break writing careers.
 Please give them time to properly evaluate your project based on your pitch and the materials you may have provided them.
 If they are interested, they will be in contact with you.